Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 No Plurals
 ^^^^^^^^^^

-Plurals should not be used when assigning names
+Plurals should not be used as variable names.

 .. code-block:: javascript